Global watchdog to review company audit sector

 The review will in addition look at how the International Federation of Accountants (IFAC), which groups professional accounting bodies, is run.
 “We are looking prospectively at the governance of IFAC, which many people still feel is not fully appropriate,” Wright said.

-Moves by IOSCO are the latest among regulators to shake up auditing, a sector dominated globally by the “Big Four” of KPMG [KPMG.UL], EY [ERNY.UL], Deloitte [DLTE.UL] and PwC [PWC.UL].
+Moves by IOSCO are the latest among regulators to shake up auditing, a sector dominated globally by the “Big Four” of KPMG , EY, Deloitte and PwC.

 The European Union has approved a law forcing listed companies to switch accountants on a regular basis but it will take several years to be phased in.